-FAA flight training is required for students pursuing the Bachelor of Science - Professional Pilot degree and either of our associate degrees.
-Students must complete training either at the UVU facility at the Provo Airport, or for online students, at a flight school of their choosing.
+FAA flight training is required for students pursuing the Bachelor of Science - Professional Pilot or the Associate of Applied Science degree.

 In addition to the standard UVU admission requirements, students should expect to complete additional steps to qualify and prepare for flight training.
-Online students will need to abide by any requirements of their chosen flight school.
-International students must meet additional requirements explained below.
+Online students will need to abide by the requirements of their chosen flight school.

 R-ATP Approved